Mark Norris (judge): Confirmation process

 On November 1, 2017, a hearing on his nomination was held before the Senate Judiciary Committee.
 During the hearing, Norris said in response to a question from Senator Amy Klobuchar that he viewed the case Obergefell v.
 Hodges (determining that same-sex couples have a constitutional right to marry) as settled law.
 On December 7, 2017, his nomination was reported out of committee by an 11–9 vote.

 On January 3, 2018, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 5, 2018, President Donald Trump announced his intent to renominate Norris to a federal judgeship.
 On January 8, 2018, his renomination was sent to the Senate.
 On January 18, 2018, his nomination was reported out of committee by a 11–10 vote.
-In January 10, 2018, Norris said he was unsure if he would be confirmed to the judgeship by the U.S. Senate and planned to remain in the state legislature until his nomination was ultimately confirmed.
+On January 10, 2018, Norris said he was unsure if he would be confirmed to the judgeship by the U.S. Senate and planned to remain in the state legislature until his nomination was ultimately confirmed.
+Then-U.S. Senator Lamar Alexander published an editorial in The Commercial Appeal on October 5, 2018, denouncing the delay in Norris' confirmation stating Norris would "serve Tennesseans with integrity and in a fair and impartial manner."
 On October 11, 2018, his nomination was confirmed by a 51–44 vote.
 He received his judicial commission on November 8, 2018.

+When Norris took the public oath of office at his investiture, Tennessee Supreme Court Justice Holly M. Kirby spoke highly of Norris' time as Tennessee's Senate Majority Leader and advised lawyers to enter Judge Norris' courtroom prepared by stating, "Judges often take many years to develop that crucial ability to hear faulty logic, questionable evidence, inconsistency, and flaws analysis.
+But Judge Norris comes to the courtroom having already developed those skills from his many years as Senator Norris, asking tough questions and making hard decisions."
+U.S. Senator Lamar Alexander, U.S. Representative David Kustoff, Tennessee Governor Bill Haslam, and Tennessee Bar Association President Jason Pannu, among others, spoke at Norris' investiture.

+Tenure

+According to Bloomberg Law's litigation analytics, as of August 2025, Norris has the highest affirmation rate in the Western District of Tennessee from the 6th Circuit Court of Appeals with 83.3% of appeals affirmed, 11.1% reversed, and 5.6% affirmed/reversed in part.

+Norris has had several notable cases since taking the bench, including a unanimous ruling by a three-judge panel from the 6th Circuit Court of Appeals agreeing with Norris that the Centers for Disease Control and Prevention (CDC) exceeded its authority when the agency temporarily halted evictions amid the COVID-19 pandemic.
+In July 2024, Norris ruled a woman's political yard sign containing profanity that read "F*** 'Em Both 2024" was protected First Amendment speech.